scijava/scijava/docs/ops/doc/SearchingForOps.md

 ## In-depth Op Information

-The basic descriptions from `OpEnvironment.help()` are intentionally simplified to avoid providing overwhelming amounts of information.
-However, you can obtain more complete descriptions, including documentation (if available), from `OpEnvironment.helpVerbose()`:
+The basic descriptions from `ops.help()` are intentionally simplified to avoid providing overwhelming amounts of information.
+However, you can obtain more complete descriptions, including documentation (if available), from `ops.helpVerbose()`:

 ```
 print(ops.helpVerbose("filter.gauss"))